winterofhell/fedora-optimizations/README.md

 # Note: This is an advanced tweak.
 While it provides significant gains, it changes a core component of the system !!

 # Step 1: Configure the Default Scheduler
-# We will set `bpfland` as our default scheduler, as it provides an excellent balance for gaming and desktop usage.
-Create the configuration file with this command:
+# We will set `scx_lavd` as our default scheduler.
+It is currently the best scheduler for gaming latency
+# on modern cpus, as it prioritizes critical game threads over background noise.

 sudo nano /etc/scx_loader/config.toml

-# Set the bpfland scheduler as default and configure it for gaming mode.
+# Set the lavd scheduler as default and configure it for gaming mode.
 default_sched = "scx_bpfland"
 default_mode = "Gaming"

-[scheds.scx_bpfland]
+[scheds.scx_lavd]
-auto_mode = []
+auto_mode = ["--performance"]
 gaming_mode = ["-m", "performance"]

-lowlatency_mode = ["-s", "5000", "-S", "500", "-l", "5000", "-m", "performance"]
-powersave_mode = ["-m", "powersave"]
+### Important: Disable IRQBalance
+# If you are using `scx_scheds`, you MUST disable `irqbalance`.
+It fights with the scheduler causing micro-stutters.

+sudo systemctl disable --now irqbalance

 # Step 2: Enable and Start the Scheduler Service
 sudo systemctl enable --now scx_loader